The Hyper-Independence Of a Woman with Too Much Masculine Energy

 What Does “Woman With Too Much Masculine Energy” Actually Mean?

-A woman with too much masculine energy is the one who functions mostly through traits like control, logic, independence, and constant action while suppressing emotional openness, vulnerability, and receptivity.
+A woman with too much masculine energy tends to function primarily through traits such as control, logic, independence, and constant action, while suppressing emotional openness, vulnerability, and receptivity.

 Both exist in every human.
-Problems appear when one dominates as a coping strategy.
+Problems arise when one relies on a single coping strategy.

 Psychologist Carl Jung explained this dynamic through the idea of anima and animus, the feminine and masculine psychological forces inside each person.